 This is my first time on Saturday Night Genealogy Fun.
 I have been spending the last week unloading my step mothers apartment and could use a little relaxation.
-Now that I think about it, a fellow VanGilder contacted me a couple of years ago saying that he was having his Y-DNA tested.
+Now that I think about it, a male cousin through the VanGilder line contacted me a couple of years ago saying that he was having his Y-DNA tested.
 When he received his results it only lead to puzzlement.
-I have to find that hard copy and add it to this blog.
+He found he had Native American genetics.

 Provide a list of your paternal grandmother's patrilineal line.
 Answer these questions:

 What was your father's mother's maiden name?

 Sarah Margaret VanGilder born March 2, 1898 in Morgantown, West Virginia

 George Ethelbert VanGilder born January 27, 1861 in Morgantown, West Virginia

 What is your father's mother's father's patrilineal line?
 That is, his father's father's father's ... back to the most distant male ancestor in that line?